WindTV: Michigan factories humming with wind power

 Latest video segment highlights how industry is tapping state’s manufacturing know-how

-Energetx is Exhibit A of wind power’s ability to provide new manufacturing opportunities--that is why President Obama showcased the company in his State of the Union speech last month.
+Energetx is Exhibit A of wind power’s ability to provide new manufacturing opportunities, that is why President Obama showcased them in his State of the Union speech last month.
 The company, explains Energetx’s Kelly Slikkers, has a history in yacht manufacturing.
 With an expertise in composites, wind power seemed like a natural fit some four years ago, when the company began considering entering the space.
 “It was an opportunity for us to look at diversification using those core skills,” Slikkers explains in the video segment.